duggabe/gr-control/README.md

 There are two branches of this repository:

 * `main` (the default) contains flowgraphs for GNU Radio 3.8 and uses an ADALM-Pluto.
+The sample rate is set to 576kHz to minimize the processing load when used on a Raspberry Pi computer.
 * `maint-3.9` contains flowgraphs for GNU Radio 3.9 and uses a USRP device.
+The sample rate is set to 768kHz.

 Instructions are given below to load the desired version.